jump-dev/JuMP.jl/docs/src/developers/style.md

 ### Abstract types and composition

 Specifying types for method arguments and struct fields is mostly optional in Julia.
-The benefit of this is that it enables functions and types from one package to be used with functions and types from another package via multiple dispatch.
+The benefit of abstract method arguments is that it enables functions and types from one package to be used with functions and types from another package via multiple dispatch.

 However, abstractly typed methods have two main drawbacks: